nghiango1/hello/javascript/install/README.md

         }
     }] */
     ```

-- Simmilar, to make sure this is enfored on project.
-Set this config
+- (Optional) to make sure this is enfored on project.
+Set this in eslint config file (this is said to be deprecated eslint document and may not work in future update)
     ```json
     "rules": {
         "jsdoc/require-description": "warn",